Publications

 Digital Media in Crisis Situations: Rethinking their role and function

-At an online event held on 1st March 2021, a panel of experts discussed the role of the digital media on our public debate, attitudes and behaviour during the COVID-19 pandemic.
-This event was a partnership between Academia Europaea, University of Bremen, Cardiff University, SAPEA (Science Advice for Policy by European Academies) and in support of the Welsh Government’s Wales in Germany 2021 initiative.
-This briefing paper is a summary of the ideas discussed at the webinar.
+This briefing paper is a summary of the ideas discussed at our Digital media in crisis situations: rethinking their role and function webinar held on 1st March 2021.
+At the webinar, a panel of experts discussed the role of the digital media on our public debate, attitudes and behaviour during the COVID-19 pandemic.
+This event was a partnership between Academia Europaea Cardiff Knowledge Hub, University of Bremen, Cardiff University, SAPEA (Science Advice for Policy by European Academies) and in support of the Welsh Government’s Wales in Germany 2021 initiative.

 Research Integrity: how can we support and protect early-career researchers in cases of alleged scientific misconduct?